astutespruce/secas-blueprint/source_data/slr/README.md

 according to the coarse-resolution (480m) mask of SLR data, are retained for analysis.

-These are ultimately intersected with a user's area of interest to calculate the mean of medians (each grid cell is a median) for each NOAA scenario for each decade.
+These are ultimately intersected with a user's area of interest to calculate the area-weighted mean of medians (each grid cell is a median) for each NOAA scenario for each decade.

-TODO: decide if statistics should be area-weighted or regular.
+## NOAA data extent and areas data unavailable

+Shapefiles of the NOAA data extent and areas not modeled were obtained directly from William Brooks at NOAA on 10/13/2022.
+These include:

+- data extent: extent of areas where NOAA processed data
+- areas not modeled: extent of areas within data extent where no modeled data are available
+- veil: inland counties not considered for SLR analysis